-The issuance of Common Stock and Series D Preferred Stock pursuant to the December Purchase Agreement are intended to be exempt from registration under the Securities Act of 1933, as amended (the "Securities Act"), by virtue of the exemptions provided by Section 4(a)(2) of the Securities Act, Rule 506 of Regulation D promulgated thereunder, and/or Regulation S promulgated thereunder.
+The issuances of the shares of Common Stock and Series D Preferred Stock pursuant to the December Purchase Agreement are intended to be exempt from registration under the Securities Act of 1933, as amended (the "Securities Act"), by virtue of the exemptions provided by Section 4(a)(2) of the Securities Act, Rule 506 of Regulation D promulgated thereunder, and/or Regulation S promulgated thereunder.

-Concurrent with entry into the December Purchase Agreement, the Company and the Series D Investors entered into a Registration Rights Agreement (the "December Registration Rights Agreement") granting the Series D Investors customary registration rights with respect to the shares of Common Stock underlying the Series D Preferred Stock and the D Warrants acquired by the Series D Investors in the December Private Placement.
-Of the 823,736 shares of Common Stock included in this prospectus, 52,942 shares are being registered pursuant to the registration rights of the Series D Investors under the December Registration Rights Agreements and 1,324 shares are being registered that underlie the Winx Warrants.
+Concurrently with the entry into the December Purchase Agreement, the Company and the Series D Investors entered into a Registration Rights Agreement (the "December Registration Rights Agreement") granting the Series D Investors customary registration rights with respect to the shares of Common Stock underlying the Series D Preferred Stock and the D Warrants acquired by the Series D Investors in the December Private Placement.
+Of the 822,164 shares of Common Stock included in this prospectus, 52,942 shares are being registered pursuant to the registration rights of the Series D Investors under the December Registration Rights Agreements and 1,324 shares are being registered that underlie the Winx Warrants.

-Of the 67 Selling Stockholders named in this prospectus, 14 are Series D Investors.
+Of the 66 Selling Stockholders named in this prospectus, 14 are Series D Investors.